 9.0664 - Additional Credits for Firefighter 1 Open Competitive Examinations.
-For open competitive examinations for the class of Firefighter announced after June 1, 2011, additional points will be added to the examination score of any candidate who has passed the open competitive examination and who is currently certified as a/an:
+For open competitive examinations for the class of Firefighter announced after June 1, 2011, but prior to January 1, 2015, additional points will be added to the examination score of any candidate who has passed the open competitive examination and who is currently certified as a/an:

 Such candidates will be awarded:

-9.0665 - Additional Credits for Fire Promotional Examinations.
+9.0665 - Additional Credits for Firefighter and Paramedic Promotional Examinations.